ML-Privacy/Privacy-Protected-Learning/README.md

 ```
 > The requirements.txt file is also avaliable
 ## Training
 > Note that the model training is how the algorithm is evaluated through validation testing as iterations increase.
+Additionally, results were obtained from the average of 100 training runs for mnist and 25 runs for cifar10.

 To train the base models for comparison, run these commands: